scalyr/scalyr-agent-2/k8s/default-namespace/README.md

 ## Kubernetes Files for Versions 2.1.1 and Up

 This directory contains the manifest files used for installing the Scalyr Agent prior to the 2.1 Scalyr Agent release.
-You should only use these manifest files if you are running an instance prior to 2.1.
+Prior to 2.1, the Scalyr Agent K8s instructions created all objects in the default namespace.
+This has since changed to create all objects in the scalyr namespace.
+You should only use these manifest files if you need to continue running the Scalyr Agent in the default namespace, possibly as a stopgap measure until you can migrate your configuration.

 Detailed instructions for installing and upgrading the Scalyr Agent in Kubernetes can be found [here](https://app.scalyr.com/help/install-agent-kubernetes).